Index

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

 However, there is a difference in the trends over time between Hull and England.
 The rate in Hull had been improving since 2013 when it was 68.6% until the COVID-19 pandemic.
 In contrast, there had been decreases for England over this period.
-Despite the gradual increase in Hull over time, the uptake rate had been consistently lower than England prior to the COVID-19 pandemic.
+Despite the gradual increase in Hull over time, the uptake rate had been consistently and statistically significantly lower than England prior to the COVID-19 pandemic.

 The percentages in 2021, 2022 and 2023 were affected by the COVID-19 pandemic.
 Breast screening services were paused for around three months (March to June 2020) and most Breast Screening Units continued with or had restarted screening very high risk women by mid-April with all recommencing activity between April and September 2020 (with the majority starting July 2020).
 However, there were backlogs compounded by workforce issues and fewer women presenting for breast screening perhaps due to shielding and self-isolation.